drogue-iot/hey-rodney/README.md

 Check the CPU load of your Raspberry Pi, if it shows a `python3` process consuming ~99% of your CPU, then you simply need more compute power.
 Or you need to accept the fact that it lags a bit.

+### It doesn't wake up

+Check your microphone!
+The quality of the microphone and surrounding noises can make a huge difference.
+A headset gives some good results, although it definitely isn't as cool as a desk microphone.

+After you fiddled a bit with an audio setup like this, you suddenly have much more respect for your average voice assistant at home.

 ### Typos

 I am pretty sure there are some typos in this repository.
-However, some of them are on purpose.
+However, some of them are intentionally.

-For example the phase for waking up Rodney should be "Hey Rodney", turns out that setting the keyphrase to "hay rodney" works a bit better.
+For example, the phase for waking up Rodney should be "Hey Rodney", turns out that setting the keyphrase to "hay rodney" works a bit better.

 When defining rules for processing, it may be necessary to take into account several alternatives for some words.